sblunt/orbitize/docs/installation.rst

 If you run into any issues installing ``orbitize``, please create an issue on GitHub.

-If you are specifically having difficulties using ``cython`` to install ``orbitize``, you can disable compilation of the C-based Kepler module with the following alternative installation command:
+If you are specifically having difficulties using ``cython`` to install ``orbitize``, we suggest first trying to install all of the ``orbitize`` dependencies (listed in ``requirements.txt``), then disabling compilation of the C-based Kepler module with the following alternative installation command:

 .. code-block:: bash